Do E-bikes Help Or Hinder Fitness?

 Electric Bikes Are Not Motorbikes

-Some people seem to assume that electric bikes do all of the work for you so that you can just glide along effortlessly.
+Some people seem to assume that ebikes do all of the work for you so that you can just glide along effortlessly.
 The truth is that most settings on an electric bike will still require you to pedal and put your own effort in.
 Electric bikes often come with different ‘assist’ option which may be determined by manual settings and/or by how fast or slow you pedal.
 You can use your electric bike as a regular bike with no assistance at all, you can utilise the electric motor to make it easier for you to ride uphill whilst you still get a nice workout, or you can rely more heavily on the motor when you get fatigued.

 Electric Bikes Get You Out There